When customer service is at its busiest, it might be time to get back to the basics: Your team’s ability to effectively communicate with customers.

 Since your customer service agents are at the frontline of customer communications, it’s important to empower them with everything they need to be successful when they communicate with customers.

-2. Give them the right tools: The same Microsoft survey said 32% of customers stated having to repeat information was the most frustrating impact of a poor customer service experience.
+- Give them the right tools: The same Microsoft survey said 32% of customers stated having to repeat information was the most frustrating impact of a poor customer service experience.
 Integrate messaging tools into your current customer relationship management service to give your customer service team access to information.
 Agents will be able to access customer information quickly to solve problems faster, with fewer inconveniences to your customers.

-Your support team now can spend more time solving complex customer issues and even engaging in pre-purchase support and upsells.
+Your support team can now spend more time solving complex customer issues and even engaging in pre-purchase support and upsells.
 It’s important to recognize this shift and set new expectations for this role now and in the future.

 Build a culture of effective customer communication